Evaluating the Prospects of Cyclic Deconvolution across 312 Pulsars: Acknowledgments

 \section{Acknowledgments}

 The National Radio Astronomy Observatory and Green Bank Observatory are facilities of the U.S. National Science Foundation operated under cooperative agreement by Associated Universities, Inc. Thanks to Fengqiu Adam Dong for suggesting the inclusion of CHIME in this analysis.
 Thanks to Ue-Li Pen for suggesting we include uGMRT in this analysis.
+Thanks to the referee for suggesting the inclusion of LWA in this analysis.
+Thanks to Tyler Cohen for the simulated galactic pulsar populations.
 Thanks to Timothy Dolch and Ryan Lynch for providing paper feedback.

 \textit{Software}: \textsc{PyGDSM} \citep{2016ascl.soft03013P}, \textsc{psrqpy} \citep{psrqpy}, \textsc{pulsar\_spectra} \citep{pulsar_spectra}, \textsc{NE2001p} \citep{Ocker_2024}, \textsc{astropy} \citep{astropy}, \textsc{numpy} \citep{numpy}, and \textsc{matplotlib} \citep{matplotlib}.